rfenwick-ucsc/DUCC-UAS-Part-107-course-V3/course/Untitled/Orientation/Video---How-This-Course-Is-Structured-0029-min/Video---How-This-Course-Is-Structured-0029-min.md

-# Video - How This Course Is Structured (00:29 min)
+# Video - How This Course Is Structured (00%3A29%20min)

-Video - How This Course Is Structured (00:29 min)
+Video - How This Course Is Structured (00%3A29%20min)